kakadu-dev/yii2-jwt-auth/README.md

 ```

 **Procedure:**

 - a. seamlessLogin is false
        1. Register, get access and refresh token and save their on client side.
-           2. Use only access token for request to security endpoint.
+       1. Use only access token for request to security endpoint.
-           3. After access token expired, you get 401 Unauthorized exception
+       1. After access token expired, you get 401 Unauthorized exception.
-           _4. Use expire access and not expire refresh token to get new tokens._ (/refresh-token  url)
+       1. _Use expire access and not expire refresh token to get new tokens._ (/refresh-token  url)
-           5. If refresh token expire, go to sign in
+       1. If refresh token expire, go to sign in

 - b. seamlessLogin is true
        1. Register, get access and refresh token and save their on client side.
-           2. Use only access token for request to security endpoint.
+       1. Use only access token for request to security endpoint.
-           3. After access token expired, you get 401 Unauthorized exception
+       1. After access token expired, you get 401 Unauthorized exception.
-           _4. Repeat request use expire access and not expire refresh token to get new tokens._ (/same url)
+       1. _Repeat request use expire access and not expire refresh token to get new tokens._ (/same url)
-           5. If refresh token expire, go to sign in
+       1. If refresh token expire, go to sign in.

 That's all.
 Check it.